AfonsoFeliciano/AZ-900-Notes/README.md

 - Virtual network
 - Managed disk

+Comments:

+> If you install SQL Server on a virtual machine manually or by using the box image, is still a virtual machine.
+That means customers still need to manage all of the platform aspects, including operating system settings, patches, middleware, SQL Server runtime settings, etc. As such this remains an infrastructure as a service.
+Azure has an option for Azure SQL Server on a virtual machine where all the updates and backups are automated but even Microsoft on their website considers this option as IaaS.

 ### PaaS

 Cloud provider manages infrastructure and platform and you manage only the software layer